meetuparchive/meetup-scala-generator/README.md

 which is included in the same directory for convenience.

 Now you can poke around the generated source in the `generated` directory.

+## Interpretation of the OpenAPI Specification

+This generator is intended to target API specification files adhering to the [OpenAPI version 2.0 specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).

+### Treatment of `enum`

+The OpenAPI specification defers to the [JSON-Schema Draft 4] for its treatment of [`enum`](http://json-schema.org/latest/json-schema-validation.html#anchor76).